girish1729/LiveUSB-OpenBSD/README.md

 The images you have here, all 3 flavors write to a 64 GB medium.

 Why?
 These days the USB pendrives found in market are of that capacity.

+You can find a much better [page at Sourceforge](https://liveusb-openbsd.sourceforge.io)

 ## Instructions for using this OS image